Rumpunzel/rpg-thingy/character.md

 > As Maro's trait `Exiled Sellsword of Gantha` has a rating of **2,** he knows of the robber king's attributes and that his Reason is quite a lot higher than his.
 >
 > Fortunately, he also learns of the robber king's lowest rated secret trait `Only goes out at Night` which has a rating of **1.** It is not much but if he harbors such a secret, perhaps there is more hiding beneath to surface.
-Time to do some research (see [Research](Resting#research)).
+Time to do some research (see [Research](/conditions-and-resting#research)).

-### Creating traits
+### Creating Traits

 Alternatively, you may also suggest a new traits for a place, a creature, or a person connected to one of your own traits as long as the table agrees with your suggestion.